Obstruction theory for the $\mathbb{Z}_2$-index of $4$-manifolds: Introduction

 \section{Introduction}

 For pairs $(X, \tau)$ with $X $ a Hausdorff compact space and $\tau$ a fixed-point free involution on $X$, the $\Z_2$-index was defined by Chung-Tao Yang in 1954 in \cite{Tao}.
 It has been mentioned multiple times in the literature; for instance, it is thought to be a useful tool for topological combinatorial applications.
-In this paper, we have an interest in one of the characterizations of this final.
+In this paper, we have an interest in one of the characterizations of the $\Z_2-$index.
 It says that it is the greatest value of $n$ satisfying that the pair $(X, \tau)$ has the Borsuk-Ulam property with respect to maps $f$ into $\R^n$.
 This means that there exists an $x\in X$ such that $f(\tau(x))=f(x)$.
 The $\Z_2$-index also coincides with the minimum integer $n$ for which there exists an equivariant map with target the $n$-sphere with antipodal involution.\\ The investigation of the $\Z_2$-index of pairs $(X, \tau)$ is of a great historical interest in the domain of algebraic topology.
 The first pair referred to K. Borsuk and S. Ulam in 1933 \cite{Borsuk} was $(S^n, \tau)$, where $\tau$ is the antipodal map.
 Out of all the generalizations that may be made, we are most interested in the situation when $X$ is a low dimensional manifold.
 Numerous studies have addressed this case.
 The issue in dimension 2 was solved by Daciberg Lima Gonçalves in \cite{Daciberg2}.
 For dimension 3, certain classes of three dimensional manifolds have been studied in various papers.
 For examples, the case of double covering of Seifert manifolds was treated in \cite{BGHZ}, and that of $\mathbb{S}ol^3$-manifolds was covered in \cite{Hillman}.
 In \cite{blanchet}, we have discussed the general case of 3-manifolds.
 We have obtained criteria which allow us to give direct results for oriented 3-manifolds.
 Some interesting applications were given in this last paper, namely the Borsuk-Ulam theorem for double covers of torus bundles was studied.

 In this paper, we study the Borsuk-Ulam property for pairs $(X, \tau)$ with respect to maps into $\R^n$ in the case where $X$ is a compact connected 4-dimensional manifold.
-In a equivalent manner, we investigate the $\Z_2$-index which takes in our situation an at most 4 positive value.
+In an equivalent manner, we investigate the $\Z_2$-index which takes in our situation a positive value less than or equal to 4.
 Using obstruction theory and spectral sequences, we give criteria to distinguish between index 2 and 3.

 We begin with some notation.
 A free ${\Z}_2 $-space $(X, \tau)$ is a topological space $X$, which we assume to be path connected, and a fixed-point-free involutive homeomorphism $\tau$ on $X$.
 We denote by $N=X/\tau$ the orbit space.
 Let $x\in H^1(N, \Z_2)$ be the classifying class of the principal $\Z_2$-bundle $X\twoheadrightarrow N$ i.e $x=\gamma^*(\alpha)$, where $\gamma:N\longrightarrow \R P^\infty$ classifies the bundle and $\alpha$ is the generator of $H^1(\R P^\infty, \Z_2) \simeq \Z_2$.
 The class $x$ is not trivial since $X$ is path connected.